 You may have been given a repair kit along with your original purchase.
 If so you’re in luck.

-If not, simply order a Repair Kit from Amazon.
-There are hundreds of high quality repair kits on Amazon.com that will include all the bits you need to complete the repair.
+If not, simply order a Repair Kit at Amazon.com.
+There are hundreds of high quality repair kits that will include all the bits you need to complete the repair.

 Step 5 – Apply the Glue (If Included)